asmaa-2ahmed/medical-diagnosis/README.md

-# 👨‍⚕️ Medical Diagnosis Exoert System - Web App (Streamlit + Prolog)
+# 👨‍⚕️ Medical Diagnosis Expert System - Web App (Streamlit + Prolog)

 Welcome to your **intelligent medical diagnosis assistant**!
 This app combines the power of **Prolog** (a logic programming language) with a modern, interactive **Python Streamlit** frontend.
 Just select your symptoms and let our virtual doctor suggest a diagnosis, treatment, and helpful prevention tips — all powered by logic rules behind the scenes.